 The difference between animal-free and ‘free from’

 Products suitable for vegans may not be suitable for people with allergies.
-Vegans avoid exploitation of non-human animals, whereas people with allergies need products that do not contain the allergens that affect them.
+Vegans avoid exploitation of animals, whereas people with allergies need products that do not contain the allergens that affect them.
 These are separate issues.

 Certain allergens must be highlighted within ingredient lists.
 These include some animal allergens, namely shellfish, fish, milk, eggs and molluscs.
 Companies must work out if their products contain or may contain major allergens.
 If there is a risk, the label carries a ‘may contain’ warning.